tribut/ipset-rpcd/README.md

 ### ipsets

-By default, all IP sets are IP based only.
+By default, *all IP sets are IP-based*.
 In some circumstances, you may want to match on MAC or MAC/IP.

 Keys are names of IP sets, values are the `*-ENTRY` arguments to `sudo ipset add` and `sudo ipset del` respectively.
 The following placeholders can be used:
   * `{mac}`
   * `{ip}`